mace098/SLHSCENTERSTAGE/README.md

 ## Add your name here!
 Nahin, Jonah, Joey, Johannett  Russell, Sara
 ## Requirements
-To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.
-- We are all using android studio (giraffe)
-To program your robot in Blocks or OnBot Java, you do not need Android Studio.
+We are all using android studio (giraffe), download it from here https://developer.android.com/studio To program your robot in Blocks or OnBot Java, you do not need Android Studio.

 ## Getting Started